150 South Fifth Street

 Liz Kramer litigates complex business and construction disputes.
 She represents both plaintiffs and defendants in a variety of cases, frequently involving franchise disputes, construction projects, defamation, energy service contracts, breaches of contract, and appeals.

-Liz is deeply knowledgeable on arbitration law; she blogs about it at www.arbitrationnation.com and regularly teaches CLEs about the subject.
+Liz is deeply knowledgeable on arbitration law; she blogs about it at www.arbitrationnation.com and regularly litigates arbitration disputes and teaches CLEs about the subject.
 In 2012, Liz’s blog, Arbitration Nation, was named as one of the top 100 best blogs for a legal audience by ABA Journal.
-Arbitration Nation is the only arbitration blog featured in the Blawg 100, and one of only two by Minnesota authors.
+Arbitration Nation is the only arbitration blog featured in the Blawg 100.
+In 2013, Liz authored an amicus brief to the United States Supreme Court regarding interpretation of the Federal Arbitration Act.

 Liz serves on Leonard, Street and Deinard’s Associate Review Committee.
 She also serves on the Governing Council of the Minnesota State Bar Association’s Appellate Practice Section.
-Recognized for her litigation skills and community leadership, Liz was selected for inclusion in Super Lawyers®-Rising Stars in 2011 and 2012 and was one of just 25 attorneys honored as an Up & Coming Attorney by Minnesota Lawyer in 2009.
+In 2012 and 2013 alone, she has handled 12 appeals at the state and federal level.
+Recognized for her litigation skills and community leadership, Liz was selected for inclusion in Super Lawyers®-Rising Stars in 2011, 2012 and 2013, and was one of just 25 attorneys honored as an Up & Coming Attorney by Minnesota Lawyer in 2009.

 An active participant in Leonard, Street and Deinard’s pro bono efforts, Liz currently leads the firm’s efforts to take pro bono appeals from the State Office of Public Defender.
 Liz co-chaired the Fund for Legal Aid’s fundraising efforts among all law firm associates in Hennepin County from 2005-2011, helping to raise hundreds of thousands of dollars.
 In 2003, Liz received the firm’s Pro Bono Service in the Public Interest Award.